Kings Labradoodles

 • What health testing is done on the parents?

-• What generations are the pups?
+• What generation are the pups?

 • What paperwork comes with the pup?